victorcuascut/neco-apps/docs/maintenance.md

 ### prometheus, alertmanager, grafana

-There is no official kubernetes manifests for prometheus.
+There is no official kubernetes manifests for prometheus, alertmanager, and grafana.
-So, check changes in release notes on github for both prometheus and alertmanager and make necessary actions.
+So, check changes in release notes on github and take necessary actions.

 ### machines-endpoints